h3h/austinprops.city/learn/municipal-bonds.md

 The city basically says, “We have a lot of taxpayers and we aren’t going anywhere, so you can trust us to pay back a loan.”

-Then bond purchasers, such as life insurance companies, corporations, and other individuals will loan the city money in exchange for a small bit of interest paid each year.
+Then bond purchasers, such as life insurance companies, corporations, and other investors will loan the city money in exchange for a small bit of interest paid each year.
 Most of this type of bond interest is also tax deductible on U.S. federal income taxes, so the bondholders end up saving on their federal tax bill in addition to the money they make each year from their bonds.